vernemq/vmq-docs/configuration/http-pub.md

 It is important to note that this configuration is only a part of a larger configuration file, and that other settings such as SSL certificates, encryption, protocol versions, etc. may also be defined to improve the security and performance of the HTTPS listener.

-### Authenthication and Authorization
+### Authentication and Authorization
-The plugin currently supports two authenticatation and authorization modes: "on-behalf-of" and "predefined".
+The plugin currently supports two authentication and authorization modes: "on-behalf-of" and "predefined".
 "On-behalf-of" means, that the client_id, user and password used for authentication and authorization is part of request (payload).
 Afterwards, the regular VerneMQ authentication and authorization flows are used.
 When using "predefined" the client, user, and password is bound to the plugin instance.
-It is recommended to use "on-behalf-of" and use a seperate client_id, user and password for REST-based clients.
+It is recommended to use "on-behalf-of" and use a separate client_id, user and password for REST-based clients.
 For testing purposes, the plugin also supports the global allow_anonymous flag.

 For on-behalf-of authentication use:
 ```text